 Wedges have the shortest shafts, heaviest club heads, and the highest lofts of the irons range.

-Selecting a wedge is generally determined by your swing, playing conditions, and the type of course that you play, and it is recommended that you select wedges that work for you.
-Consider the most forgiving wedge that is essential for high handicap golfers.
+Selecting a wedge is generally determined by your swing, playing conditions, and the type of course that you play.
+It is recommended that you select wedges that work for your swing.
+Consider the most forgiving wedge that your budget will allow to improve your score.

 - 2 wedges are sufficient when you are confident with your ½ and ¾ swings.
 The 2 most common wedges included with a set of clubs are a pitching wedge (PW) and sand wedge (SW).

-- More advanced amateurs generally carry 3 wedges pitching, gap, and a lob wedge.
+- More advanced amateurs and mid handicappers generally carry 3 wedges: pitching, gap, and a lob wedge.

-- Beginners and high handicap golfers are advised to carry 4 or 5 wedges.
-This will enable you to hit all your wedges at 100% and achieve consistent distances with every wedge.
+- Many coaches recommend beginners and high handicap golfers carry 4 or 5 wedges.
+This will enable you to hit all your wedges at 100% force and achieve consistent distances from a standard swing with every wedge.

-If you get only 1 wedge, a sand wedge is preferred due to its versatility.
+If you get only 1 wedge, a sand wedge or a 60 degree wedge is preferred due to their versatility.

 This article is aimed at identifying the best wedges for high handicappers therefore we concentrated on cavity back clubs with a slightly thicker leading edge rather than the blade-shape design with a thin top-line.